The Reasons Why You Need a Log Cabin Home OfficeNovember 4, 2019

 But what’s the big problem with working from home?
 If it’s that easy, why doesn’t everyone do it all the time?
-The quick answer is distractions.
-Without an organised place to work, there are all manner of problems when working from home.
+The quick answer: distractions.
+Without an organised place to work, all manner of problems occurs when working from home.

 Having outdoor intervals has proved to be a big success, with huge benefits to your concentration and productivity.
 A shed office, not only gives you a place to separate work from home, but it also gives you the opportunity to take regular intervals and get some fresh air.

-The design is just as important, put in some nice bookshelves and fill them to the brim.
-A coffee machine is essential, ditch the bad work stuff and have a proper caffeine injection.
+The shed’s interior design is just as important.
+You can put in some nice bookshelves and fill them to the brim.
+A coffee machine can be great too, ditching the bad work stuff once in a while and having a proper caffeine injection.
 Going that extra mile makes all the differences when you’re at home.